DharsanaSK/EI-Coding-Exercise-2025/exp1/structural/adapter/readme.md

 4)If the type is unsupported, the adapter rejects it gracefully.

 Why Adapter Pattern?
->>Without adapter → Client must know every player (Mp3Player, Mp4Player, etc.).
+⦁  Without adapter → Client must know every player (Mp3Player, Mp4Player, etc.).
->>With adapter → Client just calls play().
+⦁  With adapter → Client just calls play().
->>Easy to extend → Adding new formats (AVI, MKV, WAV) requires changes only in MediaAdapter.java, not in the client.
+⦁  Easy to extend → Adding new formats (AVI, MKV, WAV) requires changes only in MediaAdapter.java, not in the client.